-- (c) Unless the Author specifies otherwise, Publisher will take care to ensure to the best of its ability that the Work is not archived by the Internet Archive or similar archiving web site and is not displayed in its entirety by any other web site, including Google, Amazon.com, or the like. - 4. (a) The Author agrees not to publish or permit others to publish the Work in the English language [or languages covered by license] in [geographic region covered] prior to its initial publication in the Magazine and throughout the exclusivity period granted to the Publisher thereafter without the prior written permission of the Publisher.
-If the Work is selected for a "best of the year" or an awards anthology, the Publisher agrees to waive this clause, provided the Author gives the Publisher prior written notice of the selection by such an anthology. - For the rights granted to the Publisher in this Agreement, the Author will receive a payment by check in the sum of [payment amount], which will be paid within 60 days of the receipt by the Publisher of this agreement executed by the Author.
-If payment is not received as required by this paragraph, all rights granted hereunder shall immediately revert to the Author.
-Should the Publisher fail to pay Author as specified here, Publisher will pay 50% of [payment amount] as a
+(c) Unless the Author specifies otherwise, Publisher will take care to ensure to the best of its ability that the Work is not archived by the Internet Archive or similar archiving web site and is not displayed in its entirety by any other web site, including Google, Amazon.com, or the like.

+- 4. The Author agrees not to publish or permit others to publish the Work in the English language [or languages covered by license] in [geographic region covered] prior to its initial publication in the Magazine and throughout the exclusivity period granted to the Publisher thereafter without the prior written permission of the Publisher.
+If the Work is selected for a "best of the year" or an awards anthology, the Publisher agrees to waive this clause, provided the Author gives the Publisher prior written notice of the selection by such an anthology. - 5 (a) For the rights granted to the Publisher in this Agreement, the Publisher shall pay the Author the sum of [payment amount], no later than 60 days after receipt by the Publisher of this agreement executed by the Author.
+If payment is not received as required by this paragraph, all rights granted hereunder shall immediately revert to the Author. - 5 (b) Payment shall be made by check or by an electronic means agreed to by the Author.